Framework opens preorders for $1,000 repairable and upgradeable laptop

 Founder Nirav Patel said in an interview with VentureBeat that the time has come for consumer electronics products that are designed to last.
 He founded the company in 2019 with the aim of empowering consumers to take care of their own products, increasing longevity and reducing electronic waste in the process.
 Patel showed me in a video demo how he could pull out little modules that changed the functionality of various ports, changing them from standard USB ports to USB-C ports and so on.
 It was very easy to swap out parts.

 “We are building repairable, upgradeable, customizable consumer electronics products,” Patel said.
 “The goal here is to give consumers back the power to be able to use the products for as long as they would like to.
 If you go back into the history of computing, that’s what the default was.
-You bought a machine with the expectation that it was not a sealed box, and it was an item that you could modify, update and upgrade.
+You bought a machine with the expectation that it was not a sealed box, and it was an item that you could modify, update, and upgrade.
 And the expectation in the PC space, in general, has always been that you have the power and the flexibility to customize the machine to do the things that you’d like it to.”

 The Framework Laptop is a thin, lightweight, high-performance productivity notebook with a 13.5-inch screen.
 It can be upgraded, customized, and repaired in ways no other notebook can, Patel said.